The work of artist David Bergé has, since 2008, been an attempt to formulate a performative and embodied sensitivity to photographic materiality.

-He has been invited to artist residence programs around the world, such as the Cape Cod Modern House Trust in Wellfleet, USA; The Ars Aevi collection in Sarajevo; geoAIR in Tbilisi, Haus der Kulturen der Welt in Berlin; Beta-Local Art Center in San Juan, Puerto Rico; Saari residency of the Kone Foundation in Finland, the BOZAR in Brussels and the Performing Arts Forum in St. Erme, France.
+David Bergé has been invited to artist in residence programs around the world, such as the Cape Cod Modern House Trust in Wellfleet, USA; Beta-Local in San Juan, Puerto Rico; geoAIR in Tbilisi; Haus der Kulturen der Welt in Berlin (curator: Andre Lepecki) and the Saari Residence of the Kone Foundation in Finland.

 © Meryem Bayram